 We will continue to evaluate potential strategic transactions and alternatives that we believe may enhance stockholder value.
 These potential future transactions may include a variety of different business arrangements, including acquisitions, spin-offs, strategic partnerships, joint ventures, restructurings, divestitures, business combinations and investments.
 Although our goal is to maximize stockholder value, such transactions may impair stockholder value or otherwise adversely affect our business and the trading price of our stock.
-Any such transaction may require us to incur non-recurring or other charges and may pose significant integration challenges and/or management and business disruptions, any of which could harm our operating results and business prospects.
+Any such transaction may require us to incur non-recurring or other charges and/or to consolidate or record our equity in start-up losses and may pose significant integration challenges and/or management and business disruptions, any of which could harm our operating results and business prospects.